wendlers/mpfshell/README.md

     repl

-To exit REPL and return to the file shell use Ctrl+Alt+]
+To exit REPL and return to the file shell use Ctrl+]

 For a full list of commands use: